DeutscheSoft/aes70explorer/README.md

 # NodeJS Server

-The AES70Explorer can be run without a UI as a pure http server.
+The AES70 Explorer can be run without a UI as a pure http server.

 ## Installation